 A riotous evening of fabulous French opera

-Celebrate the delights of love and booze this winter with an impeccably crafted triple bill curated by our artistic director Erin Helyard.
-Showcasing some of Rameau’s most deliciously perfect and joyous music, contrasted with an Italian intermezzo in the style of the period, Taryn Fiebig leads an outstanding cast of party-goers dedicated to entertaining you this winter.
+Celebrating the delights of love and booze this impeccably crafted triple bill was curated by our artistic director Erin Helyard.
+Showcasing some of Rameau’s most deliciously perfect and joyous music, contrasted with an Italian intermezzo in the style of the period, Taryn Fiebig led an outstanding cast of party-goers.

 Erin Helyard says "We revive the intermezzo tradition in the best traditions of the genre of the acte de ballets themselves: which were sparkling, diverting, lyrical genres centred on a short story that revolve around the theme of love and pleasure.
 Get ready to rediscover opera as you've never heard it before!"

 Rameau Anacréon (libretto by Pierre-Joseph-Justin Bernard)